 - Penalties for paraphernalia include up to one year in prison and a $2,500 fine for a first offense.

-OUR NUMBER ONE GOAL: HAVING YOUR HEROIN CHARGES DISMISSED.
+OUR NUMBER ONE GOAL: GETTING YOUR DRUG CHARGES DISMISSED.

-In Pennsylvania you can be charged with Actual Possession of Drugs (found with drugs on your person) or Constructive Possession of Drugs (aware of drugs nearby with access and an intent to use it).
+In addition, in Pennsylvania, you can be charged with Actual Possession of Drugs (found with drugs on your person) or Constructive Possession of Drugs (aware of drugs nearby with access and an intent to use it).
 Defense strategies might include challenging whether the substance was actually heroin or challenging the evidence of intent to use or deliver/distribute heroin.

 There are also a number of drug diversion and probationary programs in Allegheny County that are available to first-time offenders such as Probation Without Verdict (PWOV), which will result in a full dismissal of charges.
 Contact Attorney Ketchel for a free consultation to find out if you are eligible or could qualify.